kabirgh/Quiz-o-matic-9000/README.md

 ![](https://zippy.gfycat.com/LegalDeliciousBustard.gif)

 The first team to click their mouse will show up on a rectangle with their name and colour at the top of the screen.
-Teams that buzz afterwards will be shown below, in order of their .
+Teams that buzz afterwards will be shown below, fastest nearer the top.
+In the gif above, 'You're a quizzard, Harry' buzzed first.
 Further clicks from the same device will have no effect until the screen is reset.
 To reset all teams from the screen, press `R` on your keyboard, or right-click on the master mouse.
 Since the Multipoint library Microsoft provides does not support clicking on the window close button (yep, seriosuly), press `Esc` to quit the program.
 All keys used in the application are tabled below.